nodeset-org/hyperdrive/specs/templates.md

 Templates can be used anywhere inside a Docker Compose file template for service definitions.
 The following methods are supported:

+### GetProjectName

+`{{.GetProjectName}}` provides the Docker Compose project name for the project your adapter belongs to.
+Use this in tandem with your service names to specify the name of any of your service containers.

 ### GetValue

 `{{.GetValue <FQPN>}}` retrieves the value of the provided parameter, which is specified by its [Fully Qualified Parameter Name](./types.md#fully-qualified-parameter-name).